AnaMaria2019/data-vis-spotify-songs-dataset/README.md

 ## Conclusion
-In this project we focused on learning and finding about different type of plots that, only by visualization, it could make our data more understandle.
+In this project we focused on learning and finding about different type of plots that, only by visualization, it could make our data more understandable.